- Choosing your source and destination

 * Copy As Is.
 Symlink to file/folder is copied as the same Symlink in the destination folder.

 * Drill Down.
-Target file/folder of symbolic link is copied to the destination folder.
+The target file/folder of the symbolic link is copied to the destination folder.

-Windows: A symbolic link itself knows whether it is to file or folder.
+Windows: A symbolic link itself knows whether it is to a file or folder.